diagrams/diagrams-doc/doc/manual.rst

 you can use one of the functions described in the section `Offsets of segments, trails, and paths`_.

+Some backends may not fully support freezing line width.
+In such cases, a backend may use the `avgScale` function to compute the *average* scale represented by a transformation, and use it to scale the line width uniformly.
+This average scaling is well-behaved; for instance, it is the case that `avgScale (scale k) == k`, and `avgScale (t1 <> t2) == avgScale t1 * avgScale t2`.

 Other line parameters
 +++++++++++++++++++++